naijaping/List-newest-members/readme.txt

-=== Buddypress List 5 Newest Members widget ===
+=== Buddypress List Newest Members widget ===

 Contributor: @naijaping
 Tags: buddypress, newest members widget
-Requires at least: WordPress 2.9 BuddyPress 1.2
+Requires at least: WordPress 3.0 BuddyPress 1.5
 Tested up to: WordPress 3.6  BuddyPress 1.8
 License: GNU/GPL 2
 Stable tag: 1.0

 == READ THIS BEFORE YOU DOWNLOAD AND INSTALL ==
-This plugin is working as it should, but there is a room for improvement so any ideas or suggestions are welcome.
+This plugin is working as it should and there is a room for improvement so any ideas or suggestions are welcome.

 == Description ==

-This is a very lightweight Buddypress plugin that list maximum 5 newest members in the widget area
+This is a very lightweight Buddypress plugin that list photos and names of the newest members in the widget area.

+With this plugin, you can set the total number of members to show in the widget.

+This plugin allow the use of the widget in many sidebars ( Multiple Use )

 == Installation ==